kimothokamau/kimothokamaublog/content/blog/virtualusdwallet/index.md

-## Comparison of bitcoin backed USD wallet vs Forex vs Banks
+## Comparison of getting USD exposure through banks vs forex vs a virtual USD wallet

 Apart from having your wealth in USD by using the 'bitcoin-backed' virtual wallet, you can achieve the same by purchasing US dollars in a commercial bank or a Foreign Exchange Bureau.